fedeAlterio/SignalsDotnet/README.md

 dictionary["player3"] = 200;
 ```

-**Memory Efficient**: Key tracking subscriptions are automatically removed when computed signals no longer access a specific key, preventing memory leaks in scenarios with dynamic key access patterns.
+**Memory Efficient**: because per-key subscriptions are dropped as soon as a computation stops reading that key, dictionaries with churning or unbounded key sets do not accumulate dead trackers.

 ### Factory Methods